 Note: Effective October 20, 2020, OCA will no longer mail blue receipts for biennial attorney registration filings and changes of address to attorneys.
 Instead, attorneys may print these attorney registration receipts at any time via their Online Services account.

 Name Changes must be made with the Appellate Division in which you were admitted.
 The Attorney Registration Unit will only accept name changes upon written order from an Appellate Division.

-For Continuing Legal Information, visit our CLE web site.
+For Continuing Legal Education information, visit the CLE website.

 Many states have Bar numbers; New York does not.
 The registration number, which appears on the biennial registration form, is used for internal Office of Court Administration record-keeping only.
 This registration number should be used on all correspondence with this office.
 Your registration number is also available in the Attorney Directory.

 I'm admitted in New York but practice out-of-state.
 Do I still have to register in New York?

 Yes.
 New York does not have an "inactive" status.
 All duly-admitted New York attorneys are required to file the biennial registration form, either with payment of the $375.00 fee, or with a certification of retirement.

 Attorneys who certify that they are retired from the practice of law pursuant to Section 118.1(g) are not required to pay the $375.00 registration fee.
 An attorney is "retired" from the practice of law when, other than the performance of legal services without compensation, he or she does not practice law in any respect and does not intend ever to engage in acts that constitute the practice of law, in the State of New York or elsewhere.
 In addition, full-time judges or justices of the Unified Court System of the State of New York (as well as full-time judges in other states and/or federal courts) are deemed "retired" from the practice of law.